 If you are ill with a fever, do not have your flu jab until you have recovered.

-Our practice nurses, Mrs Stephanie Williams and Mrs Gina Baum, are on duty each day for help and advice on general matters - holiday vaccinations, under 5’s immunisations, family planning, cervical smears, blood pressure checks, weight checks and diet advice.
+Our practice nurses, Julie Lumley and Liesl Smith are on duty each day for help and advice on general matters - holiday vaccinations, under 5’s immunisations, family planning, cervical smears, blood pressure checks, weight checks and diet advice.